MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-datasets-build-permissions.md

 ## Configure how users request Build permission

 Certain actions, such as creating a report with a dataset or accessing the details page of a dataset in the datasets hub, require Build permission on the dataset.
-By default, when users who don't have Build permission try these actions, they get a dialog box that lets them send an email request to the dataset owner for Build permission.
+By default, when users who don't have Build permission try these actions, they get a dialog box that lets them send an email request for Build permission to the dataset owner.
 The email includes the user's details, the name of the dataset they’re requesting access to, and any other information they optionally provide.

 ![Screenshot of the default Build permission request dialog.](media/service-datasets-build-permissions/build-permission-default-request-dialog.png)